shiva-pivotal/tap-bounty-challenge/tap-install.md

 ```
 az aks get-credentials --resource-group ${AKS_RESOURCE_GROUP} --name ${AKS_CLUSTER_NAME}
 ```

+### <a id=tanzu-essential> </a> Step 2: Install tanzu cluster essentials
+Installing Cluster Essentials must happen on each new cluster.
+If you previously downloaded it, cd into that direction and run './install.sh`.

 ### <a id=tanzu-essential> </a> Step 2: Install tanzu cluster essentials and tanzu cli